aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 ## Aspose.Words for Python via .NET 24.5, 24.6

+Aspose.Words 24.5 expands options for assemblies, improves rendering capabilities, and expands some other options.

+Aspose.Words 24.6 improves rendering options, enhances search and compare functionality, and expands several other features.

 ### Rendering and Printing

 #### Changes in Charts, Shapes and DrawingML <sup>24.5</sup>